Sienci-Labs/Resources/cnc-fun/handbook/cnc-project-inspiration.md

 custom_fields:
     KBName: Fundamentals
     basepress_post_icon: bp-caret-right
-skip_file: yes
+skip_file: no
 featured_image:
 ---

-There's plenty more that CNC routers like the LongMill are capable of doing once you're comfortable with the process of going from an idea on a piece of paper to a final product.
+There's plenty more that CNC routers are capable of doing once you're comfortable with the process of going from an idea on a piece of paper to a final product.

 ## Project Ideas